-In measuring any complex and integrated set of skills, it is usually best to include a variety of item types both to allow all students to respond in the manner that best demonstrates their skill attainment and to measure a greater range of the complex skills involved.
+In measuring any complex and integrated set of skills, it is usually best to include a variety of item types, both to allow all students to respond in the manner that best demonstrates their skill attainment and to measure a greater range of the complex skills involved.

-In general, the assessment will use contexts that are complete in themselves, that are short enough to allow a range of text types currently read by the target age group both in and out of class, and that allow for a range of reading demands in a 90-minute time period.
+In general, the assessment uses contexts that are complete in themselves, that are short enough to allow a range of text types currently read by the target age group both in and out of class, and that allow for a range of reading demands in a 90-minute time period.
 A balance of constructed-response and selected-response items allows for an efficient use of student testing time.
-The ratio of selected responses to constructed responses is approximately 3:1, or 75 per cent to 25 per cent.
+The percentage of selected-response items is between 70 and 80 per cent and the percentage of constructed responses is between 20 and 30 per cent.
 Each selected-response item is worth one score point.
-Constructedresponse items generally are worth one, two, or three score points, depending on the nature of the task and the skills required to complete it.
+Constructed-response items generally are worth one, two, or three score points, depending on the nature of the task and the skills required to complete it.
 In developing assessment items, the choice of item format depends on the competency or subdomain being assessed and the format that best enables the student to demonstrate his or her proficiency.